Zygmut/web-notepad/README.md

 Really anyone.
 I learned a lot doing this project, so I encourage other people to see how this web works and If you want to exapnd on the language list or add new features, go for it!

+## 📚 Actual dev state

+You can see at any time what I'm working on with [this link](https://sharing.clickup.com/b/h/6-162765235-2/4865d67c0161232), that will lead you to a clickup board
 ## 🙇 Inspiration

 - [Rahif's Notepad](https://github.com/Muhammed-Rahif/Notepad)